 Large seaports with several container terminals often face the challenge of bundling cargo from different terminals on the same train or barge.
 Two alternative systems exist:

-- The vehicle (i.e. barge or combination train) sequentially calls at various deepsea container terminals in order to fill the available capacity.
+- The conveyance (i.e. barge or combination train) sequentially calls at various deepsea container terminals in order to fill the available capacity.

-- All containers bound for a specific inland service are brought to one (or more) dedicated rail or barge terminal in the port area through a network of intra-port services by truck, barge, or rail.
+- All containers bound for a specific inland service are brought to one (or more) dedicated rail or barge terminal in the port area through a network of intra-port services by truck (mostly), barge, or rail.

 C. Specific considerations related to cargo bundling

 - Operators typically aim for cost minimization of their intermodal network operations.
-As such, transport operators are tempted to design only the bundling networks, they find convenient to offer.
+As such, transport operators are tempted to design only the bundling networks they find convenient.
 Still, at the same time, they have to provide the services their customers want in terms of frequency, direct accessibility, and connectivity.
 Moreover, operators have to offer regular schedules with service characteristics, as any change may conflict with existing terminal operations.

 Cargo availability has a significant impact on choices made in inland transport services.
 A port that only serves a dense local economic cluster will have fewer difficulties developing a regular inland service than a port handling containers for a large number of final destinations dispersed over a vast hinterland.
 A port with a large local cargo base will sooner or later be tempted to increase the inland penetration of its intermodal hinterland network to increase its capture area.
 From that moment on, the existing dense network of direct shuttles to nearby destinations might complement indirect inland services to more distant destinations built around one or more inland hubs.
-Extensive cargo concentration on a few trunk lines opens possibilities for economies of scale in inland shuttles through the deployment of longer trains or larger inland barges but even more likely to higher frequencies.
+Extensive cargo concentration on a few trunk lines opens possibilities for economies of scale in inland shuttles by deploying longer trains or larger inland barges with higher frequencies.